 How To Propagate Agave Parryi

-The plant propagates via offsets and suckers at the base of the plant.
+The Artichoke agave propagates via offsets and suckers at the base of the plant.
 If allowed to grow unchecked, the pups will form large colonies over time.

 Because of this, this plant may be thought of as a groundcover, albeit a very large one.